astruyk/CFB_Skins/bin/@CFB_Skins/readme.txt

 Changelog

+2.2.0 - CADPAT AR
+* Added CADPAT AR variants for all existing CADPAT TW units, equipment, and groups.

 2.1.0 - Rebels!
 * Added new 'Rebels' faction to OPFOR with lightly armed zeus-compatible units built from existing ARMA uniforms including:
   * 13 Kinds of infantry unit